Graduate Development Program

 The ANSTO site resembles a university campus, with internal roads connecting more than 80 buildings spread over 70-hectares.
 Surrounded by natural bushland it has extensive sporting and leisure including football fields, tennis and squash courts, barbecues, a cafeteria and a solar-heated swimming pool.

 ANSTO has an active Social Club that organise sports competitions and social events as well as activities such as aerobics, soccer, touch football, yoga, bushwalking and cycling.

 9. How do I apply?

-Applications must be submitted online via the vacancies page on the ANSTO website and include: cover letter, resume and current academic transcript.
+Applications must be submitted online via the vacancies page on the ANSTO website and include: your resume and current academic transcript.

-For further information on ANSTO Graduate Development Program, please contact Megan Lusty-Evans, Pathway Programs Consultant on +612 9717 3094.
+For further information on ANSTO Graduate Development Program, please contact Megan Lusty-Evans, Early Careers Talent and Development Leader on +612 9717 3094.